RebeccaFan/Agribot-Documentation/loadcell.md

     <img src="images/load-cell-S4.png" width="80%">
 </p>

 5. The output of the differential op-amp which is in pin 1 is then connected the (+ve) pin of the non-inverting amplifier.
-To get the gain of 200 we used the resistor values two 100kohms.
+To get the gain of 200 we used the resistor values two 100k ohms.
 9V battery is used as the voltage source.
 Refer to the diagram below to clearly see the connections.
 <p align="center">
     <img src="images/load-cell-S5.png" width="80%">
 </p>